ariel-os/ariel-os/book/src/tooling/coap.md

 EDHOC can only practically be used in combination with OSCORE;
 ACE comes with profiles with individual dependencies (eg. using the ACE-EDHOC profile requires EDHOC).

+*Currently*, all mechanisms described here are included in the build configuration.
+Most of those that are not configured are excluded from the build through dead-code eliminiation.

 #### Symmetric encryption: OSCORE